-- As the financial forecast is announced to external investors, the sales department may be under too much pressure to achieve the forecast; and - The time period from the shipment from a warehouse to the delivery to the customers varies widely depending on the geographical location of each customer.
+- As revenue is one of the key indicators on which management and users of the financial statements are focused, and the consolidated financial forecast is announced to external investors, the sales department may be under pressure to achieve the forecast; and - The time period from the shipment from a warehouse to the delivery to the customer varies depending on the geographical location of each customer.

-We, therefore, determined that our assessment of the appropriateness of the Group's determination of an accounting period in which revenue is recognized was one of the most significant matters in our audit of the consolidated financial statements for the current fiscal year, and accordingly, a key audit matter.
+We, therefore, determined that our assessment of the appropriateness of the Group's determination of the accounting period in which revenue is recognized was one of the most significant matters in our audit of the consolidated financial statements for the current fiscal year, and accordingly, a key audit matter.